harry251/cognitive_modeling/hw1/Problem3.md

 # Problem 3: Git and GitHub (12 points)

+1. **Create a public GitHub repository, create and add a team logo to the README file, along with some basic introductory notes on why cognitive modeling is important for psychology and cognitive science.**

+   - Added a `README.md` file with the following:
+     - A team logo and
+     - An introduction.

+   - Added an `environment.yml` file to the root directory of the repository with all the discussed dependencies.

+   - Created two separate branches (`Harry` and `Shichao`).

+2. **Create a merge conflict (either for some of the coding exercises or a mock conflict) and resolve it.**

+Create a mock conflict: Commit 0d1df76 (Change beta parameters on merge_conflict branch) and Commit fa4e3ae (Change beta parameter on main branch)

+Resolved mock conflicts in the following commit: Commit d2f6d69

 3. **Explain the differences between the following git commands**
    - **git restore:** Used to undo changes in the working directory or staging area without affecting commit history.
      Example: `git restore file.txt`